Homebrew/homebrew-cask/doc/CASK_LANGUAGE_REFERENCE.md

 licenses.
 For example, `:gpl` is a category; we do not distinguish between versions of the GPL.
 Similarly, `:cc` and `:bsd` comprise many variants.
-They must always pertain to the license of the software itself, not the vendor's business model (a free app to access a paid service is still `:gratis`, not `:freemium`).
+They must always pertain to the license of the software itself, not the vendor’s business model (a free app to access a paid service is still `:gratis`, not `:freemium`).

 The `license` stanza is intended as an aid to search/filtering of Casks.
-For full and complete information, the user must always rely on the vendor's homepage.
+For full and complete information, the user must always rely on the vendor’s homepage.

 Note that `brew cask search` and `brew cask list` are not yet capable of